-- Travel across beautiful, historic Southern Italy from the Bay of Naples to Apulia with Dr Joan Barclay Lloyd, a world authority on the art and architecture of Italy from Antiquity to the Early Modern era. - Visit Greek and Roman cities, villas, theatres and religious sites including Paestum, Pompeii, Herculaneum, Taranto and the beautifully preserved Villa at Oplontis. - Discover some of Europe's finest museums, like the great National Archaeological Museum, Naples, Taranto's fine archaeological museum and Naples' vast Palace of Capodimonte, with works by Caravaggio, Titian, Raphael, Brueghel, Masaccio, Simone Martini, and many other European masterpieces. - Trace the fascinating history of this vital area of the Mediterranean through myriad monuments reflecting Greek colonisation, the Roman Empire, Byzantine hegemony, Lombard duchies, Islamic raids, Norman kingdoms, Holy Roman imperial sovereignty, and Angevin, French and Spanish rule. - Explore the development of Norman Romanesque architecture, sculpture and mosaic in the cathedrals and shrines of Apulia, including the seminal shrine of St Nicholas, Bari. - Encounter magnificent medieval castles and fortresses of the era of Frederick II (1194-1250), especially monumental Castel del Monte. - Stay in a luxuriously restored 16th-century masseria (fortified villa) at Savelletri di Fasano, and a Baroque city palace in Lecce. - Make an in-depth exploration of the local customs, agriculture and vernacular architecture of Apulia, one of Italy's least-known but greatest treasures.
-We visit charming villages, vineyards and olive presses, fortified manor houses and strange beehive dwellings (trulli), and dine on produce grown in local masserie. - Experience some of Europe's most dramatic, historic landscapes, like the Amalfi Coast and the Bay of Naples, as well as the broad plains of olives in Apulia. - Encounter the distinctive Baroque architecture and decoration of Lecce, a 'planned' 17th/18thcentury town with its own very particular style of intricate façade ornamentation. - Marvel at the transformation of Naples, one of Europe's greatest historic cities, into a vibrant metropolis through extensive urban renewal in the past decade.
+- Travel across beautiful, historic Southern Italy from the Bay of Naples to Apulia with David Henderson, an award-winning artist and expert in the history of Italian art. - Dr Joan Barclay Lloyd, a world authority on the art and architecture of Italy from Antiquity to the Early Modern era, joins the group as Guest Lecturer for the first week of the tour. - Visit Greek and Roman cities, villas, theatres and religious sites including Paestum, Pompeii, Herculaneum, Taranto and the beautifully preserved Villa at Oplontis. - Discover some of Europe's finest museums, like the great National Archaeological Museum, Naples, Taranto's fine archaeological museum and Naples' vast Palace of Capodimonte, with works by Caravaggio, Titian, Raphael, Brueghel, Masaccio, Simone Martini, and many other European masterpieces. - Trace the fascinating history of this vital area of the Mediterranean through myriad monuments reflecting Greek colonisation, the Roman Empire, Byzantine hegemony, Lombard duchies, Islamic raids, Norman kingdoms, Holy Roman imperial sovereignty, and Angevin, French and Spanish rule. - Explore the development of Norman Romanesque architecture, sculpture and mosaic in the cathedrals and shrines of Apulia, including the seminal shrine of St Nicholas, Bari. - Encounter magnificent medieval castles and fortresses of the era of Frederick II (1194-1250), especially monumental Castel del Monte. - Stay in a luxuriously restored 16th-century masseria (fortified villa) at Savelletri di Fasano, and a Baroque city palace in Lecce. - Make an in-depth exploration of the local customs, agriculture and vernacular architecture of Apulia, one of Italy's least-known but greatest treasures.
+We visit charming villages, vineyards and olive presses, fortified manor houses and strange beehive dwellings (trulli), watch mozzarella being made, and dine on produce grown in local masserie. - Experience some of Europe's most dramatic, historic landscapes, like the Amalfi Coast and the Bay of Naples, as well as the broad plains of olives in Apulia. - Encounter the distinctive Baroque architecture and decoration of Lecce, a 'planned' 17th/18thcentury town with its own very particular style of intricate façade ornamentation. - Marvel at the transformation of Naples, one of Europe's greatest historic cities, into a vibrant metropolis through extensive urban renewal in the past decade.